raymondmwaura-osdev/integrating-sway/notes/compositor_utilities/waybar/options/00_options_notes_format.md

 ---

-### Usage Context

-Specify where the option is valid (e.g., “Applicable only within module blocks,” “Global bar-level parameter,” or “Exclusive to Sway-specific modules”).
-Include any dependencies or conditions under which the option is evaluated.

----

 ### Example

 Provide one minimal, correct JSON example that demonstrates typical usage of the option.
 The example should highlight only the option being documented to preserve focus.